Tour du Mont Blanc Camping Trek

 Accommodation

-Campsites throughout the trek are comfortable and modern.
-On 12 nights, hot showers are available and there are electricity points to recharge batteries etc. Many campsites have a bar and wifi, plus a lounge or sitting area for relaxation.
+Campsites: The chosen campsites are comfortable and modern.
+On 12 nights, hot showers are available and there are electricity points to recharge batteries.
+Many campsites have a bar and wifi, plus a lounge or sitting area.
 We provide a large communal tent (if we do not use the communal area in the campsite), where we eat at tables with benches and have an unlimited tea and coffee station, plus a camp bar.
-The campsites are in stunning settings and sharing an after-trek drink with newly made friends as the sun sets over a glaciated mountain is the perfect way to enjoy the great outdoors.
+Two remote campsites are in stunning locations but are a little more basic than others and do not have showers.
+We eat in restaurants on these nights.

-Thermal mattress hire: Approximately £36 – please request in advance with your sales representative.
+Thermal mattress hire: Approximately £37 – please request in advance with your sales representative.

 Sleeping bag hire (three- or four-season), pillow and liner: Approximately £73 – please request in advance with your sales representative.